NTIA/WEnets/matlab/readme.md

 # How to run
 * Clone to local repository
-* Open using Matlab or Octave
+* Open using MATLAB or Octave
 * Run WAWEnet.m.

 Many example calls and results are provided in `demo.m`.

 Input can be a vector of speech samples, the name of a `.wav` file, or the name of a text file containing a list of `.wav` files.

-Results are shown in the Matlab command window, are returned in a structure, and can also be logged into an optional output text file.
+Results are shown in the MATLAB command window, are returned in a structure, and can also be logged into an optional output text file.

-Further details below (or type `help WAWEnet` in the Matlab command window).
+Further details below (or type `help WAWEnet` in the MATLAB command window).

 # Usage